Lemongrass in Pregnancy - Is It Safe?

 To put this into context, in each bag of our Morning Rescue tea, there is less than 1g of lemongrass.
 Of this, citrals will make up 0.7g at the very most, and you will be able to extract a maximum 0.28g of this into your tea (When you drink tea, you will get a maximum 40% of total compounds pulled from the leaf).

 So, if you weigh 60kg (c.
 9 stone), you'd need to consume 3.3g of citral per day to be similar to the mice in this research.
 This means drinking 12 cups of our tea a day.
 If you weigh more than 9 stone, you'd need to drink even more, but 12 cups is a good guideline.

 At this point, you may be putting yourself at risk, but at a more reasonable level - the more recent research, following actual women through their pregnancy, show that you should have no issue.

 The NHS advises that when pregnant or breastfeeding, you should drink more than 4 cups of any herbal tea a day.
 At this level, you will not be at any risk from drinking lemongrass in your tea, and it can actually help ease nausea.

 So do this, and both the NHS and the most up to date research confirm that lemongrass has no toxic impact on pregnancy.

 Hopefully this puts your mind at ease, and if you are suffering from morning sickness, you can consider drinking our Morning Rescue Tea with confidence.
 It's an award winning blend of anti-inflammatory herbs to help ease morning sickness.

-- Sleep: tiredness can make nausea worse, so prioritise getting yourself rest and zzz
+Tiredness can make nausea worse, so prioritise resting and sleeping as much as possible

 And if you are having severe symptoms, do contact your midwife or doctor.
 Severe morning sickness is known as hyperemesis gravidarum and needs to be treated.
 No dietary changes will help with this unfortunately, and you shouldn't try to cope alone.